4moms Origami Review

 The information console seems like a nice feature, but it doesn't tell parents anything they need to know, and we suspect that once the novelty wears off that most parents will stop using it.
 We feel that the increase in mechanical gadgets increases the possibility that things could break or need more maintenance than other strollers.
 Also, the folding mechanism is only possible thanks to the stroller having multiple folding points that result in a stroller that has a significant amount of flex when pushing.

 4Moms earned the lowest score for maneuverability in our tests with a score of 2 of 10.
-The BOB Revolution Flex earned the high score in this metric with a 9.
 The average for the group is a 6.

 While a standard style stroller might not need perfect maneuverability that you would expect in a jogging stroller, it still should be easy to push and turn on flat surfaces and in tight spaces that parents might encounter on busy sidewalks or cafes.